learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 ## Objectives
 You will be able to:

-- Understand distributed and parallel computing environments
+- Explain how the MapReduce paradigm works and how it differs from traditional programming approaches
-- Explain how Map-Reduce differs from traditional programming approaches
+- Explain what is meant by distributed and parallel processing
-- Understand how Map-Reduce works using a simple word count example
+- Use MapReduce with a simple word count example

 ## Parallel and Distributed Processing

-The MapReduce programming paradigm is designed to allow __Parallel and Distributed Processing__  of large sets of data that classify as Big Data.
-MapReduce allows us to convert such big datasets into sets of __Tuples__ as __key:value__ pairs, as we'll see shortly.
-These pairs are analogous to the data structure we saw with dictionaries and JSON files etc. These tuples are __mapped__ and __reduced__ under in a computational environment to allow distributed execution of complex tasks on a group (cluster) of interconnected computers.
+The MapReduce programming paradigm is designed to allow __Parallel and Distributed Processing__  of large sets of data (also known as Big Data).
+MapReduce allows us to convert such big datasets into sets of __tuples__ as __key:value__ pairs, as we'll see shortly.
+These pairs are analogous to the data structures we saw with dictionaries and JSON files etc. These tuples are __mapped__ and __reduced__ in a computational environment to allow distributed execution of complex tasks on a group (cluster) of interconnected computers.

-So in simpler terms, _MapReduce use parallel distributed computing to turn big data into regular data._
+So in simpler terms, _MapReduce uses parallel distributed computing to turn big data into regular data._

-Let's first see what we mean by parallel and distributed processing below
+Let's first see what we mean by parallel and distributed processing below.

 ### Distributed Processing Systems

->A distributed processing system is a group of computers in a network working in tandem to accomplish a task
+> A distributed processing system is a group of computers in a network working in tandem to accomplish a task

 When computers are in a distributed system, they do not share hard drive memory or processing memory; they communicate with one other through messages, which are transferred over a network.
 The individual computers in this network are referred to as __nodes__.
 As you've seen before, computers can send requests as well as packets of data to one another.

-The two most common ways of organizing computers into a distributed system are the Client/Server system and  peer-to-peer system.
+The two most common ways of organizing computers into a distributed system are the client-server system and peer-to-peer system.

-The client server architecture has nodes that make requests to a central server.
-The server will then decide to accept of reject these requests and send additional methods out to the outer nodes.
+The client-server architecture has nodes that make requests to a central server.
+The server will then decide to accept or reject these requests and send additional methods out to the outer nodes.

 Peer-to-peer systems allow nodes to communicate with one another directly without requiring approval from a server.